 - Cognitive development - child’s ability to think and learn

 While all children grow and change at their own rate, some children can experience delays in their development which can be cause for concern.

-For children within 45 days of turning 3 years old, please contact the Central Intermediate Unit #10 Central Intermediate Unit Website at 1-800-982-3375.
+For children within 45 days of turning 3 years old, please contact the Central Intermediate Unit 10 at Central Intermediate Unit Website or 1-800-982-3375.